MyLuxy/tally-web-analytics/README.md

 ></script>
 ```

-- **`src`** — your Tally server's URL.
-Use `http://localhost:3000/tracker.js`
-  while developing; in production it must be reachable over HTTPS so it loads on
+- **`src`** points at your Tally server.
+Use `http://localhost:3000/tracker.js` locally; in production it needs to be reachable over HTTPS so it loads on HTTPS pages.
-  HTTPS pages.
-- **`data-site`** — the name this site appears as in the dashboard.
-It's any
-  string you choose; a new site shows up on its own with its first event, so
-  there's nothing to register first.
+- **`data-site`** is whatever name you want this site to show up as in the dashboard.
+Pick any string and it appears on its own with the first event — nothing to register ahead of time.

-> **`localhost` won't work in production, even if your site is public.** The
-> tracker runs in each *visitor's* browser, so the URL has to be reachable from
-> the outside — `localhost` and `192.168.x.x` point at the visitor's own machine,
-> not at yours, and no events ever arrive. `localhost` is only for local
-> development.
-The simplest setup: run Tally on the same box as your site, on a
-> subdomain like `analytics.your-site.com` over HTTPS, and lock the dashboard
-> with `TALLY_TOKEN` (see below) so `/api/collect` stays open to visitors while
-> the stats stay private to you.
+> **`localhost` won't work in production, even if your site is public.** The tracker runs in each *visitor's* browser, so the URL has to be reachable from the outside — `localhost` and `192.168.x.x` point at the visitor's own machine, not at yours, and no events ever arrive. `localhost` is only for local development.
+The simplest setup: run Tally on the same box as your site, on a subdomain like `analytics.your-site.com` over HTTPS, and lock the dashboard with `TALLY_TOKEN` (see below) so `/api/collect` stays open to visitors while the stats stay private to you.

 That covers it.
-The tracker sends a pageview on load and on every SPA route
-change, respects Do Not Track, ignores bots, and stores nothing on the visitor's
-device — no cookies, no localStorage.
+The tracker fires a pageview on load and on every SPA route change, respects Do Not Track, ignores bots, and leaves nothing behind on the visitor's device: no cookies, no localStorage.

 Custom events are a one-liner.
 The tracker exposes a global `tally()`: